There are different kinds of federal loans that you may borrow.

 Federal Perkins LoanMore

-The Carl D. Perkins Federal Loan is offered to undergraduate, graduate, and professional students who demonstrate the greatest economic need.
-Unlike Direct Loans, which are borrowed from the U.S. Department of Education, Perkins loans are awarded, partially funded, and administered by NYIT.
+Per Dear Colleague Letter GEN-17-10, the Carl D. Perkins Federal Loan is curently not being offered to any students (e.g. undergraduate, graduate, and professional students).
+When this program was in existence, the fund was offered to students who demonstrated the greatest economic need.
+Unlike Direct Loans, which are borrowed from the U.S. Department of Education, Perkins loans were awarded, partially funded, and administered by NYIT.
 The interest rate is fixed at 5%, and the grace period before repayment begins is nine months.
 The Perkins Loan annual limit is currently $5,500 for undergraduate and $8,000 for graduate students, but individual awards depend on availability of funds.
 Perkins loans are repaid to NYIT.
 New government provisions have a limit to new loans to undergraduates who have remaining need after accounting for all Direct Loan eligibility (both Subsidized and Unsubsidized).
-No new loans can be made to graduate students, although some current graduate borrowers may be grandfathered.
+No Perkins Loan disbursements are permitted after June 30, 2018, under any circumstances.
 The progress of these federal provisions will be monitored.
 Contact the Office of Financial Aid for further information.